 - Environments (most common).

 - Target roles.

 Scoping the values of your variables lets you determine which values will be used in which situations.
 For example, suppose this variable exists:

 During deployment, Octopus will try to select the most specifically scoped variable that applies.
-For example, when deploying to Production, the LogLevel property would be Warn.
-But to any other environment, it would fall back to the less-specific variable and have a value of Info instead.
+For example, when deploying to Production and staging, the LogLevel property would be Warn, but to any other environment, it would fall back to the less-specific variable and have a value of Info instead.

 Imagine you have one variable scoped to an environment (Production), and another scoped to a machine within the environment.
 Which value should Octopus choose?

 Since variables can be scoped in many different ways, there needs to be a predictable, deterministic order in which they are resolved.
 The list below is the priority in which variable scopes take precedence - the top items are considered higher priority than the bottom ones: